Desktop publishing (DTP)

 I open your .indd file in Adobe InDesign on my side and create .idml and PDF exports.

-Once the translation is complete, I open the translated .idml in InDesign and then create a new .indd project.
+Once the translation stage is complete, I open the translated .idml in InDesign and then create a new .indd project.
 Now I work in InDesign to make sure the layout of the English content matches your original layout.
-I pay particular attention to line breaks, the position of headings and consistent formatting.
+I pay particular attention to spacing, line breaks, the position of headings and consistent formatting.

 I then create a new English-language PDF, which I use to proofread and check the English content.